 06 of 10

 For some homeowners, a neo-angle enclosure shower is a good compromise between a corner and a curved enclosure.
 Situated in a corner, two flat sheets of tempered form two sides of the square shower (the walls are the other two sides).
 However, the two sheets of glass do not meet.
 Instead, a third sheet of glass runs at a 45-degree angle and completes the enclosure.

 Bathtub-shower combinations have been installed in bathrooms for decades as a way to double up on bathing services.
 The bathtub—usually an alcove tub with three surrounding walls—has a set of faucets that control both the lower tub faucet and the upper shower head.

 While the trend has slowly been moving away from this setup in favor of shower-only installations, tub-shower combinations are still an excellent method of saving space in small bathrooms.
 Homes with small children especially can benefit from tub-shower combinations.

-A body shower is one that has multiple penetrations in one or even more walls for water jets that vary from knee- to shoulder-height, along with a shower head placed above the head.
-A body shower can save water by more efficiently sending water to pinpointed areas of the body, rather than relying on the water to course downward.
+A body shower is one that has multiple penetrations in one or more walls for water jets that vary from knee- to shoulder-height, along with a shower head placed above the head.
+In theory, a body shower can save water by more efficiently sending water to pinpointed areas of the body, rather than relying on the water to course downward.
 In practice, this type of fixture makes for a supremely luxurious bathing experience.Continue to 9 of 10 below.